-[Last updated: 20th July 2014]GENERAL INFORMATIONIt is against the Terms and Conditions of this forum to post commercial links, or to post comments with the intention of posting links to other websites.
+[Last updated: 3rd December 2015]GENERAL INFORMATIONIt is against the Terms and Conditions of this forum to post commercial links, or to post comments with the intention of posting links to other websites.
 URLs in forum profiles are not publicly viewable.
 All newly registered users are inspected by admins and will be deleted immediately if they are considered not to be genuine.
 In other words, if you are being paid to post, you won't get any money for a post on this forum, as your post will not survive long enough.What's this all about then?

 At LibriVox, volunteers record chapters of books in the public domain

 into digital audio (eg. mp3), and then make the audio files available to the world, for free (through our catalog

 , a podcast

 , and in a variety of other formats at Archive.org[/u

 )Why are you doing this?
 What's in it for you?